gamaliel-ai/gamaliel-prompts/partners/README.md

 2. **Theologically Sound**

-   - Compatible with core Christian guardrails
+   - Compatible with core Christian guidelines
    - Respectful of biblical authority
    - Aligns with your organization's beliefs